-If the "best" move is examined first at every node, then the alpha-beta algorithm traverses the minimal game tree.
+If the "best" move is examined first at every node, then the tree traversed by the alpha-beta algorithm is referred to as the minimal game tree.
 This minimal tree is of theoretical importance since its size is a measure of a lower bound on the search.
-For uniform trees of width \$W\$ branches per node and a search depth of \$D\$ ply, there are terminal nodes in the minimal game tree.
+For uniform trees of width W branches per node and a search depth of D ply, there are terminal nodes in the minimal game tree.
 Although others derived this result, the most direct proof was given by Knuth and Moore [31].
-Since a terminal node is rarely a leaf it is often called a horizon node, with \$D\$ the distance to the horizon [33].
+Since a terminal node is rarely a leaf it is often called a horizon node, with